collabnix/kubelabs/Autoscaler101/helpers.md

            app: myapp
      ```

-3. **Autoscaler Behavior**:
-   - Use annotations to modify the behavior of the Cluster Autoscaler for specific node groups.
-     ```yaml
-     metadata:
-       annotations:
-         cluster-autoscaler.kubernetes.io/safe-to-evict: "false"
-     ```

-4. **Scale-down Disabled**:
-   - Prevent the Cluster Autoscaler from scaling down specific nodes or node groups.
-     ```yaml
-     metadata:
-       annotations:
-         cluster-autoscaler.kubernetes.io/scale-down-disabled: "true"
-     ```

 ### Node Autoscaling

-1. **Taints and Tolerations**:
-   - Use taints and tolerations to influence scheduling and scaling behaviors, ensuring only appropriate pods are scheduled on specific nodes.
-     ```yaml
-     spec:
-       taints:
-       - key: dedicated
-         value: myapp
-         effect: NoSchedule
-     ```

 2. **Node Affinity**:
    - Define node affinity rules to influence where pods are scheduled, which indirectly affects autoscaling decisions.